xlep9/Windows/AD/AD.md

+Active Directory is a directory service developed by Microsoft for Windows domain networks.
+It stores information about network objects such as computers, users, and groups.
+It provides authentication and authorisation services, and allows administrators to manage network resources centrally.

 The core of any Windows Domain is the Active Directory Domain Service (AD DS).
 This service acts as a catalogue that holds the information of all of the "objects" that exist on your network.
 Amongst the many objects supported by AD, we have users, groups, machines, printers, shares and many others.

 Users are one of the most common object types in Active Directory.
 Users are one of the objects known as security principals, meaning that they can be authenticated by the domain and can be assigned privileges over resources like files or printers.
 You could say that a security principal is an object that can act upon resources in the network.